Karen Civil: Early career

+In 2008, Civil founded her own website karencivil.com and a marketing agency, Always Civil Enterprise, focused on digital strategy in the hip-hop industry.
+She was included in Billboard's Twitter 140.
+Her entrepreneurial spirit led her to start Always Civil Enterprise, with Lil Wayne as her first client.
+Her company subsequently went on to work with artists such as Mary J. Blige, Young Jeezy, Lee Daniels, Dave East, Ben Baller & James Harden.

+Weezythanxyou.com and Young Money Records

 In 2010 worked with rapper Lil Wayne to develop Weezythanxyou.com, so that the rapper could publish letters to his fans while he was incarcerated at Rikers Island.
-Since beginning her work with Lil Wayne, she has become involved with his company, Young Money, where she became the company’s general manager and executive vice president in August 2022.
+Since beginning her work with Lil Wayne, she has become involved with his company, Young Money, where she became the company's general manager and executive vice president in August 2022.

-From 2011 to 2015, she worked with Beats by Dre as digital marketing manager.
+From 2011 to 2018, she worked with Beats by Dre as digital marketing manager.

 Civil has become a public speaker, hosting events at universities, media outlets like BET, and women empowerment conferences and panels.